instructor-ai/instructor/docs/index.md

-# OpenAI Function Call
+# Instructor (openai_function_call)

+!!! note "Renaming from openai_function_call"
+    This library used to be called `openai_function_call` simply change the import and you should be good to go!

+    ```sh
+    find /path/to/dir -type f -exec sed -i 's/openai_function_call/instructor/g' {} \;
+    ```

-*OpenAISchema, structured extraction in Python, powered by OpenAI, designed for simplicity, transparency, and control.*
+*Structured extraction in Python, powered by OpenAI's function calling api, designed for simplicity, transparency, and control.*

 -----

-This library is build to interact with openai's function call api from python code, with python objects.
+This library is built to interact with openai's function call api from python code, with python structs / objects.
 It's designed to be intuitive, easy to use, but give great visibily in how we call openai.

 The approach of combining a human prompt and a "response schema" is not necessarily unique; however, it shows great promise.
 As we have been concentrating on translating user intent into structured data, we have discovered that Python with Pydantic is exceptionally well-suited for this task.